 Recipe Highlights

-- This drink is made closely following the exact recipe Starbucks uses, made in a 16 ounce cup, a grande size.
+• This Iced Shaken Espresso is made closely following the exact recipe Starbucks uses.

 Ingredient Notes

-Any dark roast coffee can be used to make the espresso for this drink but use Starbucks espresso to make it taste more like theirs.
+• Espresso: Any dark roast coffee can be used to make the espresso for this drink but use Starbucks espresso capsules to make it taste more like theirs.

-You can use any milk but 2% is what Starbucks makes this drink with. - Ice
+• 2% milk: You can use any milk (plant-based or dairy) but 2% is what Starbucks uses as default.

 Step-by-Step Instructions